-Delicious homemade pineapple whip with just three simple ingredients.
+Delicious homemade Pineapple Whip with just three simple ingredients.
 A fresh and light summer treat!

 - 2 cups frozen pineapple

-- 1 teaspoon fresh lime juice (optional)
+- 1 tsp fresh lime juice (optional)

-- Add ingredients to high speed blender or food processor and blend until smooth.
+- Add all ingredients to high speed blender or food processor and blend until smooth.
 It is very important that the pineapple is frozen or this will not work.

 - As soon as it is smooth, remove and scoop into individual serving cups.